dk14/wolfram-mega/docs/dsl.md

 > Note: since mafia is interested party and both alice and bob are involved with it - oracles could in theory be bypassed: mafia incentive would be "simply" included into atomic swap.
 In practice - both Bob and Alice need assurance that mafia is doing its job, thus mafia deposit and oracle keeping track of mafia are required.
 Mafia is trustless in this setup.

+> This contract can also be repurposed as a security deposit for vanilla IRL loan.
+Just add extra "lending" payout from Bob to Alice (or mafia to Alice).
+Then future one-sided "swap" would be paying it back (in exchange for erasure of mafia's incentive).
+Many IRL financial instruments are possible with this approach.

-> Third-party oracle can still be bypassed by replacing "bob and alice create an atomic swap on date $date" with mutual bob's and alice's multisig (MAD) and a timelock.
+> Note: Third-party oracle can still be bypassed by replacing "bob and alice create an atomic swap on date $date" with mutual bob's and alice's multisig (MAD) and a timelock.
+Or alternatively for one sided execution - it can be one of the parties revealing "proof of empty wallet" to the mafia.

 ### Mutually Assured Destruction (MAD)